chuhan-ouyang/data-structures-algo/README.md

 4. Decide the order of traversal (must align with init and recurrence formula, no out of bounds/uninitialized array access)
 5. Test the above by filling an example DP
 6. Always print the array for debugging
+A good idea may be to collapse a dimension, turning 3D into 2D by making one dimension n times bigger, should always keep 2d dp structure
 > Code
 ```cpp
 // edge cases